 6. Mount Batur Sunrise Trek

 Are you an early morning riser?
 Consider taking the Mount Batur sunrise trek.
 It’s one of the best outdoor adventures in Indonesia to experience.
 Located in the northeast Bali, you’ll join hundreds of hikers up the inactive volcano at 1,717 meters (5,633 feet).
 You’ll get picked up from your Ubud hotel around 2:00am and start trekking with your group and guides at 4:00am.
 We made it to the top of the mountain before 6:30am to see the stunning sunrise.
-It’s quite an accomplishment as you’ve completed a good workout in the morning.
+It’s quite an accomplishment as you’ve completed a good workout in the morning and then you can rest and take a nap the rest of the day.

 Read more about our Mount Batur trekking experience here.